On mixing enhancement by secondary baroclinic vorticity in shock-bubble interaction: A novel mixing time for VD SBI

-From $\S$\ref{subsec: PS mixing}, it is further found that after the shock, the passive scalar bubble is compressed by a rate $\eta$.
-Thus, the amount of scalar left to be stirred by the vortex is suppressed by $\eta$, which leads to the mixing scaling, as found by \cite{yu2020scaling}, who claimed that the mixing extent is proportional to the compression rate.
-This finding can stimulate to revise the characteristic length $s_0$ and distance from vortex centre $r$, as illustrated in the right part of figure~\ref{fig: mix-mech}(a):
+From $\S$\ref{subsec: PS mixing}, it is further found that after the initial shock, the cylindrical bubble is compressed and shrinks volumetrically, as depicted in figure~\ref{fig: Maeff-PS}(b).
+In other words, the amount of scalar left to be stirred by the vortex is reduced by a rate $\eta$ compared to initial bubble volume (\ref{eq: com}).
+This finding can stimulate to revise the characteristic length $s_0$ and distance from vortex centre $r$:

-After revising $s_0^*$ and $r^*$ in (\ref{eq: t_s}), the mixing time of passive scalar that considers compression can be expressed as:
+As illustrated in the right part of figure~\ref{fig: mix-mech}(a), (\ref{eq: effect-radius}) denotes a compressed cylindrical bubble, with radius $r^*$ and centerline diameter $s_0^*$, stirred by a point vortex located at the bubble top.
+This physical process can reflect the PS SBI mixing to some extent as discussed in appendix~\ref{App: PSmixing}.
+After revising $s_0^*$ and $r^*$ in (\ref{eq: t_s}), the mixing time for passive scalar that considers compression can be expressed as:

 It reveals the proportional relationship between the scalar mixing time and the compression rate.
-Figure \ref{fig: tm*-ps} shows the $\overline{Y}$ and $\chi$ under the scaling of $t/t_m^*$, which well scales all shock Mach number cases.
-At $t/t_m^*>1$, the maximum concentration begins to decrease, and the mixing rate tends to a low level of diffusion-controlled mixing, which validates that expect for vortical stretching, compression effect by the initial shock impact is vital for the time that mixing can sustain.
+Figure \ref{fig: tm*-ps} shows the $\overline{Y}$ and $\chi$ versus the scaled time $t/t_m^*$, which scales well all shock Mach number cases.
+At $t/t_m^*>1$, the maximum concentration begins to decrease, and the mixing rate tends to a low level of diffusion-controlled mixing, which validates that for vortical stretching, a compression effect by the initial shock impact is vital for the time that mixing can sustain.

 Table \ref{tab: tm-ps} gives intuitive values that are required in calculating $t_m$ and $t_m^*$.
 For all Mach numbers, $t_m$ overestimates the mixing time for PS SBI, as discussed.
 Interestingly, although $t_m^*$ is much nearer to measured values, it always underestimates the mixing time, especially for low Mach number.
-The reason is inferred as that the PS SBI cases set in this paper are not standard point vortex models.
-It takes some time before PS SBI forms into a quasi-standard point vortex model, that explains the extra time in measured values than theoretical modelled ones.
+The inferred reason is that the PS SBI cases set in this paper are not standard point vortex models.
+It takes some time before PS SBI forms into a quasi-standard point vortex model; that explains the extra time in the measured values compared to the theoretically modelled ones.
+A comparison between scalar mixing under a standard Lamb-Oseen vortex and $Ma=1.22$ PS SBI confirm the deduction, as discussed in appendix~\ref{App: PSmixing}.